-Del Mar Mesa resident Dr. Nisha Bunke, the CEO of La Jolla Vein Care, recently launched two all-natural post-surgery products, RECOVA Surgery Cream and RECOVA Tinted Arnica Cream.
+Del Mar Mesa resident Dr. Nisha Bunke, the CEO of

 The products promote healing for bruised skin while providing pain relief, working to reduce discomfort and discoloration, swelling and redness that can occur after treatments.
 The tinted arnica product can conceal bruising in highly visible areas while providing soothing relief.